Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

     $ sudo nvidia-settings

-    # => Make sure your screen and GPU has been properly discovered.
+    # => Make sure your screen and GPU has been properly detected.

-## ParaViewWeb user creation
+### ParaViewWeb user creation

-Unless you have your own launcher application that will take care of who is running the visualization process based on your SSO system, you may want to simply use the process launcher that come with ParaView.
+Unless you have your own launcher application that will take care of who is running the visualization process based on your SSO system, you may want to simply use the process launcher that comes with ParaView.
 And if you do so, you might not want that process to run under your 'powerful' user.

     # Create a new user